OpenKore/openkore/openkore/trunk/README.txt

 - homunculus_attackNoGiveup <boolean flag>
     same as the attackAuto* counterparts.
 - homunculus_attackChangeTarget <boolean flag>
-    same as attackChangeTarget
+    same as attackChangeTarget.
 - homunculus_route_step <number>
-    this option is required or your homunculus will not be able to move
+    this option is required or your homunculus will not be able to move.
 - homunculus_runFromTarget <boolean flag>
 - homunculus_runFromTarget_dist <distance>
-    these will mostly be not needed but they are still included for posterity
+    these will mostly be not needed but they are still included for posterity.
 - homunculus_tankMode <boolean flag>
 - homunculus_tankModeTarget <player name>
     same as the tankMode* counterparts.
 You can use this so that your homunculus can tank you.
-Set homunculus_tankModeTarget to your character name
+Set homunculus_tankModeTarget to your character name.
 - homunculus_teleportAuto_deadly <boolean flag>
 - homunculus_teleportAuto_dropTarget <boolean flag>
 - homunculus_teleportAuto_dropTargetKS <boolean flag>